jakob-fritz/Github2Gitlab_dummy/README.md

 - Add this token in Github as Action-Secret (named "GITLAB_TOKEN")
 - Ask the maintainer of the repo to add your user to the Gitlab-Repo as well (with at leas Developer-Rights)

-If you forked the Repo, please activate the Github-Actions in the "Actions"-Tad
+If you forked the Repo, please activate the Github-Actions in the "Actions"-Tad, then your own credentials are used

 Maybe all these steps are not necessary at all.
 Let's see...